Arabian Knights (song)

 "Arabian Knights" is a song by English post-punk band Siouxsie and the Banshees.
 The track was written by Siouxsie and the Banshees and co-produced with Nigel Gray.
 It was released in 1981 as the second and final single released from their fourth studio album, Juju.

 Content and release

 Siouxsie commented on the lyrics: "With 'Arabian Knights' it was quite a thrill to get the word 'orifices' on the radio."
 The B-side, "Supernatural Thing", was originally recorded by Ben E. King, appearing on his 1975 album Supernatural.
-The extra B-side, "Congo Conga", was misspelled as "Conga Conga" on the U.S. edition of the 12".

 "Arabian Knights" was released on 24 July 1981 by record label Polydor.
 The single peaked at number 32 on the UK Singles Chart in 1981.

 Music, reception and legacy

 The Guardian retrospectively qualified "Arabian Knights" as a "pop marvel" while AllMusic described it as "dreamy".

 Billy Corgan of the Smashing Pumpkins selected it in his playlist in December 2014 when he talked about some of his favourite music on BBC radio.